ProbablyClem/fixture_rs/fixture_derive/README.md

 # fixture_rs

-## Create default fixtures for your types
+## Simple Derive Macro to generate fixtures

+### Usage

-This crates exposes a simple fixture Trait
+You need to define a simple fixture trait in your repository

 ```rust
 pub trait Fixture {